Close

 *ISO 14001: An international standard for environmental management

 Lion’s top management has been carrying out environmental audits of Lion and domestic Group production sites since 1999.
 Since 2009, we have formulated audit plans based on the characteristics of each plant and carried out regular audits every three years.
-In 2023, the Akashi Plant, Osaka Plant and Chiba Plant underwent environmental audits under Director Kobayashi, the director in charge of the Sustainability Promotion Department.
+In 2024, the Ono Plant of Lion Specialty Chemicals Co., Ltd. and the Fine Chemicals Division of Lion Chemical Corporation underwent environmental audits under the supervision of the director in charge of the Sustainability Promotion Department.

 Trained internal environmental auditors regularly conduct internal environmental audits to check compliance with the requirements of ISO 14001.
 The relevant departments then take responsibility for implementing improvements regarding any issues thus identified.
 In addition, the general managers of offices and plants conduct management reviews to confirm that organizational management systems are constantly being improved to be more apt, fair and effective.